techyugadi/kubestash/stateful/rqlite/README.md

 i.
 PodAntiAffinityRules may be added, suitable for your Kubernetes environment. \
 ii.
 Storage space should obviously be increased from 512 MB for each replica, when you want to store more data. \
 iii.
 Cluster Domain may be set appropriately (instead of using the default `cluster.local`). \
 iv.
-A separate service can be created for each pod, if needed, to access the HTTP port 4001 for each pod externally.
+A separate service can be created for each pod, if needed, to access the HTTP port 4001 for each pod externally. \
+v.
+When a replica (pod) is deleted, it is shut down gracefully, i.e. with a `preStop`.
+You can experiment with a non-graceful shut down by commenting out this lifecycle hook - it still works though the Leader continues to ping the replica till it comes up agan.